-At Codnor Community Primary School, we take our safeguarding responsibilities seriously.
-We are committed to keeping all of our children safe.
+We are committed to keeping all of our children safe

 To ensure this, we:

-We follow procedures and guidance set out by Derbyshire County Council and the Derbyshire Safeguarding Children Board.
-We have systems in place to share concerns regarding children's welfare with our safeguarding leads, with parents, and with relevant external agencies.
-Should the need arise, our legal duty to safeguard our children may give us cause to consult with (and take advice from) Children's Social Care, the police, our school nurse, and Multi-Agency Teams.
-By working closely with our partner agencies, we can continue to offer a safe learning environment for all our children.
-School use a program called MyConcern to register any Safeguarding concerns for children within school.
+We follow procedures and guidance set out by Derbyshire County Council and the DDSCP.
+We have processes in place to share concerns regarding children's welfare with our Safeguarding Leads, with parents, and with relevant external agencies.
+We use a system called MyConcern to register any safeguarding concerns, and then act upon these appropriately.
+Should the need arise, our legal duty to safeguard our children may give us cause to consult with Children's Social Care, the police, the School Nursing Team, Early Help, and Multi-Agency Teams.
+By working closely with our partner agencies, we can continue to provide a safe environment for our children.

 Police Central Referral Unit

 Phone 0300 122 8719 or dial 101 for the local police call centre (24 hours).

 NSPCC - National Helpline